 Ooh, ooh – I forgot to tell you!
 This lemonade uses sparkling water.
 Sparkling drinks make me feel floppy hat country club fancy… They just do…

-- 1lb of fresh strawberries, hulled and halved
+- Fresh strawberries, hulled and halved - 1 pound

 - Sliced strawberries, garnish

 In a medium saucepan, bring the water and agave nectar to a boil until the mixture bubbles and is slightly syrupy.
 Remove from the heat; add the lemon zest and lemon juice and stir well.
 Transfer to a medium bowl and set aside to cool completely.
 If you want to speed up cooling, place the bowl in an ice bath.

 In the meantime, puree strawberries in a blender or immersion hand blender.
 Add the pureed strawberries to the cooled lemon juice.
 Stir well to combine and strain using a fine mesh strainer.
 Taste and adjust with additional agave nectar if needed.
 Pour into a pitcher and place in the refrigerator to cool completely.

 Add the sparkling water and stir well.
 Pour over glasses filled with ice and serve, garnished with strawberries.